MRCIEU/CheckSumStats/README.md

 !["example3\_predplot2.png"](/man/figures/README-example3_predplot2.png)

 The SNPs with the most bias tend to have lower minor allele frequencies, perhaps reflecting problems with the post-GWAS cleaning of the results file.

-Next, we check how many of the top hits for arachidonic acid in the test dataset are present in the GWAS catalog.
+## 2.5.
+Check that the top hits in the arachidonic acid test dataset are reported in the GWAS catalog

 # <a id="example3_notingc"></a>